 Lead generation is one aspect of demand generation that focuses on getting people’s email address, usually through gated premium content.
 Many demand generation strategies carry an element of lead generation used on a tactical level to capture leads for nurturing.

-The most successful demand generation strategies, however, acknowledge the need to generate leads at different stages of the buyer journey not just top of the funnel engagers.
+The most successful demand generation strategies, however, acknowledge the need to generate leads at different stages of the buyer journey – not just people engaged at the top of the marketing funnel.
 This is because, thanks to the evolution of intent data and immersive digital experiences, potential leads are far more accessible at multiple touchpoints within their buyer journeys.

 If you haven’t spent time researching and planning your target audience, you’re setting yourself up for failure.